ManliestBen/sei-cc-8-local/unit-1/dom-practice/README.md

 #
 ## Step 5 (easy):  Store each of the 3 HTML elements from step 3 using cached element references.
 #
-## Step 6:  Write an event listener that listens for a click on the message button and changes the text content of the message element to whatever is currently entered in the input field.
+## Step 6 (easy):  Write an event listener that listens for a click on the message button and changes the text content of the message element to whatever is currently entered in the input field.
 #
 ## Step 7 (easy):  Write the HTML for an h2 tag that contains the text 'Change the background!'
 Also, add HTML for 5 buttons wrapped in a single div element with the id 'buttonRow'.
 Each of them should have a class of 'backgroundButton.'
 Each of them should have an id of 'button1, button2, etc...'
 The button text should contain the numbers 1 - 5.
 #